AngKats/StudyVideoTextureRD/README.md

-# Study of Compression Statistics and Prediction of Rate-Distortion Curves for Video Texture
+## Study of Compression Statistics and Prediction of Rate-Distortion Curves for Video Texture

+Encoding textural content remains a challenge for current standardised video codecs.
+It is therefore beneficial to understand video textures in terms of both their spatio-temporal characteristics and their encoding statistics in order to optimize encoding performance.

-This repository provides code that implements processes such as feature extraction, selection, and RD model parameters prediction.
+This repository provides code organised in folders that implements processes, as described in the paper below.
+Particularly:
+- feature extraction
+- feature selection
+- RD model parameters prediction.

+The dataset used for this work is HomTex and can be found [here](https://data.bristol.ac.uk/data/dataset/1h2kpxmxdhccf1gbi2pmvga6qp).

+Further work on the topic area of video texture can be found [here](https://angkats.github.io/video-texture/).

+## How to reference this work:
+If you use the code for your work/reports/papers, please cite the following:
 ```
 @misc{katsenou2021study,
       title={Study of Compression Statistics and Prediction of Rate-Distortion Curves for Video Texture},